Marcellus Shale and Alternative Energy Emergency Response Training

 The Westmoreland County Planning Department has developed a website on Marcellus Shale natural gas wells to provide information about drilling .

-The Lycoming County Natural Gas Task Force has developed decision trees for the drilling and completion stages at a Marcellus Shale drilling site.
+The Lycoming County Natural Gas Task Force has developed decision trees (PDF) for the drilling and completion stages at a Marcellus Shale drilling site.
 These tools can be used by first responders to assist in the initial stages of a response to a drilling site.
-A glossary of common terminology used at Marcellus Shale drilling sites is also included.
+A glossary of common terminology (PDF) used at Marcellus Shale drilling sites is also included.

 - How county and local governments and emergency responders are handling the drilling rush taking place in their backyards;